 - Prep Time: 5 min

 - Cook Time: 50 min

 - Yield: Serves 4 1x

 Preheat oven to 450 degrees F.

 Line a baking sheet with silpat, parchment paper or lightly grease with oil.

-If you prefer you can boil your potatoes first.
-Fill a large pot potatoes, add enough water to cover with 3 inches over, bring to a boil, reduce heat to medium and cook until potatoes are tender, about 15 – 20 minutes.
-Transfer to baking sheet, brush with olive oil and sprinkle with salt and herbs of choice, bake in preheated oven for 25 – 30 minutes.
+If you prefer you can boil the potatoes first.
+Fill a large pot with potatoes, add enough water to cover with 3 inches over, bring to a boil, reduce heat to medium and cook until potatoes are tender, about 15 – 20 minutes.
+Transfer to a baking sheet, brush with olive oil and sprinkle with salt and herbs of choice, bake in preheated oven for 25 – 30 minutes.
 Bake longer if you like very crispy potatoes.
 You can try for yourself both ways and see if you tell the difference between cooking styles.

 Updated: Smashed Crispy Potatoes was originally published in September 2015.
 It has been retested and updated with new photos and helpful tips in March 2021.